Book of Enoch: Description

 And all the oxen feared them and were affrighted at them, and began to bite with their teeth and to devour, and to gore with their horns.
 And they began, moreover, to devour those oxen; and behold all the children of the earth began to tremble and quake before them and to flee from them.
 (The creation of the Nephilim et al.)

-86:4, 87:3, 88:2, and 89:6 all describe the types of Nephilim that are created during the times described in The Book of the Watchers, though this doesn't mean that the authors of both books are the same.
+86:4, 87:3, 88:2, and 89:6 all describe the types of Nephilim that are created during the times described in The Book of the Watchers, though this does not mean that the authors of both books are the same.
 Similar references exist in Jubilees 7:21–22.

-The book describes their release from the Ark along with three bulls – white, red, and black, which are Shem, Ham, and Japheth – in 90:9.
-It also covers the death of Noah, described as the white bull, and the creation of many nations:
+The book describes their release from the Ark along with three bulls – white, red, and black, which are Shem, Ham, and Japheth – in 89:9.
+It also covers the death of Noah, described as the white bull, and the creation of a number of nations: